-Refer to the Not Tested and Void Score Guidance document posted at dc.mypearsonsupport.com for step-by-step directions on how to complete these tasks.
+Refer to the Post-Testing Activities Quick Reference Guide (voids, collect secure materials, etc.) document posted at dc.mypearsonsupport.com for step-by-step directions on how to complete these tasks.

 Voiding of tests can only be performed by OSSE.
-To request the voiding of a test, contact a state representative to determine if a valid reason for voiding exists.
+To request the voiding of a test, contact an OSSE representative to determine if a valid reason for voiding exists.